norabouhssis/requirement-analysis/README.md

 # Key Activities in Requirement Analysis

-1. Requirement Gathering 🗂️
+### 1. Requirement Gathering 🗂️
-Interviews: Conducting interviews with stakeholders to gather detailed information about their needs and expectations.
+- **Interviews:** Conducting interviews with stakeholders to gather detailed information about their needs and expectations.
-Surveys/Questionnaires: Distributing surveys to collect requirements from a larger audience.
+- **Surveys/Questionnaires:** Distributing surveys to collect requirements from a larger audience.
-Workshops: Organizing workshops with stakeholders to discuss and gather requirements.
+- **Workshops:** Organizing workshops with stakeholders to discuss and gather requirements.
-Observation: Observing end-users in their working environment to understand their needs.
+- **Observation:** Observing end-users in their working environment to understand their needs.
-Document Analysis: Reviewing existing documentation and systems to understand current functionalities and requirements.
+- **Document Analysis:** Reviewing existing documentation and systems to understand current functionalities and requirements.
-2. Requirement Elicitation ✍️
+### 2. Requirement Elicitation ✍️
-Brainstorming: Conducting brainstorming sessions to generate ideas and gather requirements.
+- **Brainstorming:** Conducting brainstorming sessions to generate ideas and gather requirements.
-Focus Groups: Holding focus group discussions with selected stakeholders to gather detailed requirements.
+- **Focus Groups:** Holding focus group discussions with selected stakeholders to gather detailed requirements.
-Prototyping: Creating prototypes to help stakeholders visualize the system and refine their requirements.
+- **Prototyping:** Creating prototypes to help stakeholders visualize the system and refine their requirements.
-3. Requirement Documentation 📚
+### 3. Requirement Documentation 📚
-Requirement Specification Document: Creating a detailed document that lists all functional and non-functional requirements.
+- **Requirement Specification Document:** Creating a detailed document that lists all functional and non-functional requirements.
-User Stories: Writing user stories to describe functionalities from the user’s perspective.
+- **User Stories:** Writing user stories to describe functionalities from the user’s perspective.
-Use Cases: Creating use case diagrams to show interactions between users and the system.
+- **Use Cases:** Creating use case diagrams to show interactions between users and the system.
-4. Requirement Analysis and Modeling 📊
+### 4. Requirement Analysis and Modeling 📊
-Requirement Prioritization: Prioritizing requirements based on their importance and impact on the project.
+- **Requirement Prioritization:** Prioritizing requirements based on their importance and impact on the project.
-Feasibility Analysis: Assessing the feasibility of requirements in terms of technical, financial, and time constraints.
+- **Feasibility Analysis:** Assessing the feasibility of requirements in terms of technical, financial, and time constraints.
-Modeling: Creating models (e.g., data flow diagrams, entity-relationship diagrams) to visualize and analyze requirements.
+- **Modeling:** Creating models (e.g., data flow diagrams, entity-relationship diagrams) to visualize and analyze requirements.
-5. Requirement Validation ✅
+### 5. Requirement Validation ✅
-Review and Approval: Reviewing the documented requirements with stakeholders to ensure accuracy and completeness.
+- **Review and Approval:** Reviewing the documented requirements with stakeholders to ensure accuracy and completeness.
-Acceptance Criteria: Defining clear acceptance criteria for each requirement to ensure they meet the expected standards.
+- **Acceptance Criteria:** Defining clear acceptance criteria for each requirement to ensure they meet the expected standards.
-Traceability: Establishing traceability matrices to ensure all requirements are addressed during development and testing.
+- **Traceability:** Establishing traceability matrices to ensure all requirements are addressed during development and testing.

 # Types of Requirements